 As the name suggests, a modular system is designed to connect different modules to the back end.
 These modules are encapsulated, i.e. they work and are maintained independently of each other.
 This speeds up updates, reduces the susceptibility to errors, and increases the response speed.
 Modules can be added or removed as needed.
 They exchange data through interfaces (APIs) and handle various advanced functions in the back end.

 Some of the possible modules are:

 Checkout & payment handling

 Risk and credit assessment

-These advantages also seem to convince the experts: the research and consulting firm Gartner predict that 30 percent of organisations will be using a modular architecture for their e-commerce applications by 2024.
+These advantages also seem to convince the experts: the research and consulting firm Gartner predicts that 30 percent of organizations will be using a modular architecture for their e-commerce applications by 2024.

 Headless and Modular: The Best Option?

 A shop system with a modular headless approach is particularly promising for fast-growing companies that want an agile and adaptable solution.
 The system can grow with them and thus always meets the latest requirements.
 Companies that are growing internationally or are active in a fast-paced industry also benefit from the flexibility of this approach.

 However, a modular headless system can also be highly demanding in terms of resources – especially if you have to maintain the system yourself, as in the case of an on-premise solution, for example.
 As the front end and back end are developed and maintained independently, the flexibility is increased but it may require a certain number of developers to make it possible.
 Cloud solutions, on the other hand, require far less in-house effort.
 They are maintained by the provider and hosting is included.

 For companies, the transition can also entail some structural and cultural changes.
 Since individual modules are largely independent of each other, it often pays to have smaller, agile teams with clearly defined scopes of responsibility.
 In some cases, this will require restructuring, which takes some time.
 New roles will be created and appointed, and employees may need to specialize even more.
 This transformation is a challenge, but also a great opportunity.